tunaozdil/DSA210_LoL_Project/README.md

 - Frequency and percentile rankings of augments across all players.
 - Insights into how different augments relate to champion performance metrics.
 - Visualizations showing augment diversity and common augment combinations.
-- *(Private-only)* Exploratory results connecting augments to final match rankings.
+- *(Private-only)* Exploratory results connecting augments to average match rankings for academic use only.
 ---

 ### Limitations & Future Work
 - Riot’s API policy forbids public display of augment winrates.
 For more information, see the official Riot API documentation: [https://developer.riotgames.com/docs/lol](https://developer.riotgames.com/docs/lol)
 - Data currently represents only my matches, limiting generalization.
-- **If the repository remains private**, average placement and related statistics will be analyzed internally.
+- Placement and related analyses will only be calculated if the repository is set to private, to be performed solely for personal academic research and will not be shared publicly or used in any product.
-- I plan to contact friends to include their match data, expanding the dataset for broader representation.
+- I plan to contact friends who play Arena (with their consent) to include their match data, expanding the dataset for broader representation.
 ---

 ### Ethical Statement
 This project uses data collected via the Riot Games API under a **personal developer key** for educational, non-commercial use.
-No private player data or match performance statistics are shared publicly.
+No private player information or individual performance statistics are shared publicly.
-All results comply with Riot’s API Terms of Service.
+All public results are limited to **descriptive and frequency-based analyses** that comply with Riot’s API Terms of Service.
+Any placement or augment performance analysis will remain private and used **exclusively for academic evaluation**.
 Riot Games does not endorse or sponsor this project.